Metformin and bladder infections

 Bladder infections are more common in women than in men due to the shorter urethra, which provides easier access for bacteria to reach the bladder.
 Various factors can increase the risk of developing a bladder infection, such as improper hygiene practices, holding urine for long periods, and certain medical conditions.

-See also Metformin gastric upset
+See also Metformin hourly plasma concentration

 Symptoms of Bladder Infections